 FAQs

-The following are some frequently asked questions about the Poppy Places project.
+The following are some frequently asked questions about Poppy Places.
 If you have a question that is not listed, feel free to contact us and ask.

 Any street that is to become a place of remembrance and display the poppy, must be proposed through your local council.
 Research will need to start with the council records for the history of street naming.
 Go to your council and see if they have a contact point for this project.